 If you try to access your website after that, the 429 Too Many Requests error should be gone.
 You’ll also notice that everything looks quite a bit different.
 Don’t panic, though, your theme and all of its customizations are still there.

 All you need to do is return the theme folder to its original name and activate it once more.
-If the 429 error returns afterward, then you might need to contact the theme’s developers or consider changing your site’s theme.
+If the 429 error returns afterward, then you might need to contact the theme’s developers or consider changing your site’s theme and delete it eventually.

 5. Contact Your Host If You Still Can’t Resolve the Error